zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/review-help.md

 ---
 # User change
-title: "Enter title for first How-to guide in Learning path"
+title: "Review - writing good questions"

-weight: 2 # 1 is first, 2 is second, etc.
+weight: 4 # 1 is first, 2 is second, etc.

 # Do not modify these elements
 layout: "learningpathall"